 Most of our information about Jesus comes from the New Testament section of the Bible and especially the gospels, Matthew, Mark, Luke and John.
 The gospel writers were not just out to give a blow-by-blow description of the life of Jesus.
 They all had a point to make and so they selected their material to emphasize certain particular aspects of Jesus' life and teachings.
 They were just normal men trying to live the Christian life and so naturally they saw Jesus in their own particular way.

 This doesn't mean that the gospels are inaccurate.
 The writers were very careful to give us a true understanding of Jesus.
 As John says, "These are written that you may believe that Jesus is the Christ, the Son of God and that believing you may have life in his name", John 20:31.
 How could we put our trust in Jesus without a factual record of his life and teachings?
 The gospel writers were individualists, they selected their material, but it is always the same Jesus they write about.
 They complement and supplement each other so that in the end we have all the information we need to believe in Jesus.
 Of course, the New Testament record of the life and teachings of Jesus is not just an accurate human record.
 Christians believe that the New Testament is "God-breathed", 2Tim.3:16 (although note that Paul is here speaking of the Old Testament).
-We believe that it is inspired.
-We believe that God has seen to it that His truth is conveyed in these writings.
-Within all their limitations, God speaks.
+Christians believe that it is inspired; we believe that God has seen to it that his truth is conveyed in these writings.
+Within all the limitations of these documents, God speaks.

 When we look at the life of Jesus we see someone quite different.
 Here is someone who is the very presence of God in the world - God became flesh.
 There have been many great men in the world, some have tried to point the way to God, but here is someone who is actually God with us.
 The Old Testament section of the Bible repeatedly speaks of his coming, even giving minute details like where he would be born, Mi.5:2.
 The New Testament section describes his life as unique.
 He is truly the very presence of God, displaying to a lost humanity the love of the Creator for his creation.

-In 27AD when Jesus was about 30, he began his public ministry.
-John the Baptist had told the Jewish people in Palestine that God's promised saviour was on his way, so get ready!
+In 27AD, when Jesus was about 30, he began his public ministry.
+John the Baptist had told the Jewish people in Palestine that God's promised savior was on his way, so get ready!
 He told people to turn from their evil ways and turn to God for the forgiveness of sins.
 They were to express this turning to God in water baptism.